 The development of the Standard Model has been one of the crowning achievements in modern physics, and is the cornerstone of current subatomic studies.
 Despite its success, the Standard Model is known to be incomplete, and providing limits on possible physics beyond the Standard Model (BSM) is crucial to our understanding of the physical universe.
-Although they are generally complex, unstable nuclear systems provide some of the best venues for these studies through the use of rare-isotope beams (RIBs) and world-class experimental facilities.
-These studies are extensive, and include probing CKM unitarity and extracting the effective Majorana mass of the neutrino from 0vbb decay.
-New experimental techniques which have made these measurements possible have also opened new avenues for probing nucleosynthesis in stellar environments.
+Although they are generally complex, unstable nuclear systems provide some of the best venues for these studies through the use of precision decay measurements using novel experimental techniques.
+These studies are extensive, and include probing CKM unitarity, searching for lepton number violations from neutrinoless double beta decay, and understanding the role neutrinos play in BSM physics using superconducting quantum sensors.
 My past, present, and future research goals aim to solve some of the major underlying questions that remain in our understanding of the subatomic world.